BIONF/AspecT/README.md

 ## How AspecT works

 AspecT works roughly the same like ClAssT.
-For a Taxonomic Assignment to be performed on the species level the Input-Data is processed with the same File-Reader and the Bloom Filter are searched through the same modules.
+For a taxonomic assignment to be performed on the species-Level the input-data is processed with the same File-Reader and the Bloom Filter are searched through the same modules.
 For each species up to 4 different assembled genomes (if availabe) were used as reference-data for the Bloom Filters.
 Only a small amount of k-mers are needed for the species assignment.
-AspecT uses only every 500th k-mere of a assembled genome and only every 10th k-mer of a Sequence-Read.
+AspecT uses only every 500th k-mere of a assembled genome and only every 10th k-mer of a sequence-read.
 The Support Vector Machine (SVM) was further adjusted using the radial basis function as kernel-function with a regularization parameter of C = 1.5

 ## How to use AspecT